-Whether the pandemic is worsening or unexpectedly improving newborn health, our research will provide critical new information to shape prenatal care strategies throughout (and well beyond) the pandemic.
+Whether the pandemic is worsening or unexpectedly improving newborn health, our research aimed to provide critical new information to shape prenatal care strategies throughout (and well beyond) the pandemic.

 Where are we now?

-The iPOP Study currently involves over 100 researchers in more than 40 countries, including 22 lower- and middle- income countries (LMICs), with access to data on 2.4m births.
-The team working on the study includes obstetricians, neonatologists, epidemiologists, public health researchers, environmental scientists and policymakers.
+The iPOP Study involved over 100 researchers in more than 40 countries, including 21 lower- and middle- income countries (LMICs), with access to data on 52m births.
+The team working on the study included obstetricians, neonatologists, epidemiologists, public health researchers, environmental scientists and policymakers.

-Together, they will leverage the most disruptive and widespread changes of our lifetime (the COVID-19 pandemic) to make rapid discoveries about preterm birth.
+Together, they leveraged the most disruptive and widespread changes of our lifetime (the COVID-19 pandemic) to make rapid discoveries about preterm birth.

-The study protocol is now available online via Wellcome Open Research: The international Perinatal Outcomes in the Pandemic (iPOP) study: protocol [version 1; peer review: awaiting peer review].
+The study protocol is available online via Wellcome Open Research: The international Perinatal Outcomes in the Pandemic (iPOP) study: protocol.

 The main study publication is available via Nature Human Behaviour: Changes in preterm birth and stillbirth during COVID-19 lockdowns in 26 countries.